 Most People Don’t Know These 12 Super Tiny Towns In Oklahoma Exist

+Oklahoma is a beautiful state, and many of the smallest towns in Oklahoma make fantastic places to live.
 What other tiny towns in Oklahoma should be on this list?